csev/dj4e/assn/paw_skeleton.md

     python3 manage.py makemigrations
     python3 manage.py migrate

+If you get an error when you type the above `python3` commands that cannot find the `django_extensions` you either have not set up your virtual environment properly or did not use the `workon django2` command to switch into your virtual environment in your shell.
+When you are in a shell, you need to be in the `django2` virtual environment or the `manage.py` commands will fail.

 On the Web tab
 <a href="paw_skeleton/webapp_config.png" target="_blank">Sample image</a>,
-update the following values:
+we need to switch from the `mytestsite` to the `locallibrary` project so we need to update the following values:

-    Source code: /home/dj4e/django_projects/locallibrary
+    Source code: /home/drchuck/django_projects/locallibrary
-    Working directory: /home/dj4e/django_projects/locallibrary
+    Working directory: /home/drchuck/django_projects/locallibrary

-Change `dj4e` above to your PythonAnywhere account name.
+Change `drchuck` above to your PythonAnywhere account name.

-Edit and change 'mytestsite' to 'locallibrary' (Twice) in the WGSI configuration file.
+Edit and change 'mytestsite' to 'locallibrary' (Twice) in the `WGSI configuration file`.

 The virtual environment should already be set up and does not need to change.

+    Virtualenv: /home/drchuck/.virtualenvs/django2

+Change `drchuck` above to your PythonAnywhere account name.

-The `Reload` your web application and visit its url to make sure you get the expected output.
+Then `Reload` your web application and visit its url to make sure you get the expected output.

     http://mdntutorial.pythonanywhere.com/catalog/